PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab02_TreeBasedAnalyses.md

 # Datalab 02: Tree-Based Analyses

-We start with ...

-## 0) Learning Objectives:
-Text:
-1. ...
+We start with applying decision trees to the Oosterhout dataset.
+Please use the same research question you developed for your classification datalab.

 Table of contents:
-1. ...: Y hours
-2. Oosterhout Dataset: Classification Analysis: Z hours
+1. Oosterhout Dataset: Tree based Analysis

-## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the in-class discussion at 16:00!

-Good luck!

-## 2) Yelp Regression Project
-Now, we're introduced to TOPIC it's time ground down these fundamental by doing a workshop.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the first module: **Logistic Regression**.
+2. Random forests

-## 3) Oosterhout Dataset: Classification
+## 1) Oosterhout Dataset: Classification using decision trees
 1. Create a python script called ClassificationOosterhout and save it to your GitHub repository.

+## 2) Random Forests
+ When you have completed with your analyses on the Oosterhout data, please Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the second half of the modules: **Decision Trees**, in particular random forests.

 ## 3) In-Class discussion
 At 16:00, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

-Next week, we will start diving into Topic.

 ## Resources
 - [Codecademy](https://www.codecademy.com/learn/machine-learning)